yodrew/darkroomretreat/manuscript/format.md

 For a few years, I focused on designing and building public darkrooms.
 Then came a few more years of making and helping individuals make private darkrooms at home.
 As a consultant, I am also available to help:

-- operators of public dedicated darkrooms for medium retreats
+- operators of public dedicated darkrooms for short and medium retreats
 - those with existing centers wishing to include hygienic darkroom retreating in their programs
-- developers of such hygienic retreat centers as I just described
+- developers of hygienic retreat centers as I just described

 Those who support hygienic darkroom retreating are eligible for my future network, through which I can refer clients to you.
 Write me for more info.